facetframer/zshnip/README.md

 # Usage

+There is a concise walk-through of using zshnip in [this section of the presentation](https://www.youtube.com/watch?v=6bHHKTBNhb0&t=35).

 After having installed zshnip and defined key-bindings (see the section above):

 - Type your snippet alias (e.g. `gs`)